Inspiring friendships

 “Eloheh” (pronounced Ay-luh-hay) is a Cherokee Indian word meaning harmony, wholeness, abundance and peace.

-Eloheh Indigenous Center for Earth Justice focuses on developing, implementing and teaching sustainable and regenerative earth practices.
-While there is an identifiable farm within the almost 10 acres near Yamhill, Oregon, the whole property is considered vital to the farm and as part of the farm.
-We have created a center that embodies educating mind, spirit, and body to fulfill our mission of living in harmony with the land, using North American traditional Indigenous knowledge (TIK), wisdom and practices as a guiding model.
-Eloheh Farm & Seeds seeks to be a model of regenerative agricultural, animal husbandry and wild-tending systems that support human needs, while improving the earth and all creation inhabiting the web of life.
+Eloheh Indigenous Center for Earth Justice and Eloheh Farm & Seeds focuses on developing, implementing, and teaching sustainable and regenerative earth practices while teaching people to live in harmony with the whole community of creation.
+There is an identifiable farm within the almost 10 acres near Yamhill, Oregon, but the whole property is considered vital to the farm and is both a part of the farm and a classroom.
+We have created a center that embodies educating our whole selves to fulfill our mission of living in harmony with the land, using North American traditional Indigenous knowledge (TIK), wisdom, and practices as a guiding model.
+Eloheh Farm & Seeds seeks to be a model of regenerative agricultural, animal husbandry, and wild-tending systems that support human needs while improving the earth and all creation inhabiting the web of life.
 Eloheh Indigenous Center for Earth Justice, which includes Eloheh Farm & Seeds, is a 501(c)3 non-profit under the auspices of Eloheh/Eagle’s Wings which began in 1999.

 Meet Our Co-Creators